tomitan100/org.openhab.binding.bom/README.md

 __Notes:__

 - Regular expression is required in this case because product ID also matches unwanted files `IDE00135.radar.*.jpg`.
-- Date range is limited to the last 6 hours as there are a large number of files spanning ~20 days.
+- Date range is set to the past 6 hours as there are a large number of files spanning ~20 days.

 ### Mean sea-level pressure images configuration example